 Sports related injuries are commonly treated using the RICE method.
 This includes rest, applying ice to the injured area, compression and elevating the ankle.
 More serious sprains and injuries may require surgery, which could include arthroscopic and reconstructive surgery.
 Rehabilitation and therapy may also be required in order to get any recovering athlete to become fully functional again.
 Any unusual aches and pains an athlete sustains must be evaluated by a licensed, reputable medical professional.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, and Skaneateles, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Sports Related Foot And Ankle Injuries